richardbunk/ucg_research_catalogue/00_Governance/RCG-003-research-asset-and-information-architecture-standard.md

 FCP-000001
 ```

-Identifiers are permanent and should never be reused.
+Identifiers are permanent and should never be reassigned.

 ---

 # 9. Metadata Standard

-Every canonical asset shall maintain standardized metadata sufficient to support governance and discovery.
+Every canonical asset shall maintain standardized metadata sufficient to support governance, discovery, and editorial traceability.

 Recommended metadata includes: